NullSet2205/MoDFactory/README.md

  - Rename the BepinEx folder

 To permanently uninstall:
- - Delete the six files and the folder that you copied into the GoD Factory folder.
+ - Delete the four files and the folder that you copied into the GoD Factory folder.

 Some highlights from the changes:
  - Permadeath and drones have been removed!